Bharathgc/WCF-Services-Using-ASP.NET-and-C-/README.md

   - Distance Service - Enter the Source and Desitnation, The distance in Kms will be returned.
 This implemented using Google Maps APi
   - Crime Data Service - Enter a Place name and the Voilent and property crime rates are returned
   - Weather Data Service - Enter a Place name and wind intensity of the place will be returned.
+- The above mentioned services might not work because the api keys has limited expiration

 ### 4. XML files handling